-This article will guide you on what is expected from a transcriptionist, what training and equipment you need and where to find high-paying jobs that suit your lifestyle.
+This article will guide you on what is expected from a transcriptionist, what training and equipment you need and which companies are hiring today.

 Transcription work is an industry that welcomes people with little or no experience.
 Pay may be low in the beginning until you gain experience, but once you get the hang of things it’s easy to make a full or part-time career as a transcriptionist.

 Some transcription jobs will give you training before you start paid work, while others will require you to have a little experience.

 Working at home as a transcriptionist typically gives you control over the hours you work and how much you work.
 Although some companies may have a weekly or monthly minimum amount of hours they wish employees to take on.